NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M04-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry**: A centralized platform for managing AI projects, models, and experiments.
+1. **Microsoft Foundry**: A centralized platform for managing AI projects, models, and experiments.
 It provides tools for building, testing, and deploying AI solutions.

 2. **Azure AI Speech**: A cloud-based service that enables speech-to-text, text-to-speech, and speech translation capabilities.
 It provides tools for real-time transcription, voice synthesis, and speaker recognition, allowing developers to integrate natural voice interactions into applications.